Global Regular Solutions of the Degenerate Compressible Navier-Stokes Equations with Large Initial Data of Spherical Symmetry: Notations, Reformulations, and Main Strategies

-Now we briefly outline how to obtain the $L^p(I)$-estimates of $(r^m\rho)^\frac{1}{p} (u, v)$ for some $p>n$ via the new estimates \eqref{02}.
+Now we briefly outline how to obtain the $L^p(I)$-estimates of $(r^m\rho)^\frac{1}{p} (u, v)$ for some $p>n$ via the weighted estimates \eqref{02}.
 We take the 3-D case as an example, since the 2-D case can be treated similarly.

 First, multiply $\eqref{cosingu}_2$ by $r^2|u|^{p-2}u$ and integrate the resulting equality over $I$.
-Then, via some elaborate analysis on the region segmentation, we use \eqref{01} to handle the estimates in the exterior domain and obtain
+Then, using \eqref{01} to handle the estimates in the exterior domain, we arrive at

 Note that, if $\gamma\in (1,2]$, it follows directly from \eqref{02} that $\mathcal{J}_1\leq C(p)$.
 If $\gamma\in (2,3)$, we can first obtain from the Hardy inequality and $2\alpha\rho_r=\rho(v-u)$ that, for $\epsilon\in (0,1)$ and $j\in \mathbb{N}^*$,